jyoti-namdeo/MyShopVisitors/README.md

 ## Background

-Venue Visitors: The app shows information about who is visiting the shop.
-It shows how many visiters are visited the shop at a partucular time and when it is idle.
+Shop Visitors: The app shows information about who is visiting the shop.
+It shows how many visiters have visited the shop at a partucular time and when it is idle.

 ## Getting Started